 Timing: The EU’s agenda already has momentum, and it is progressing at a faster rate than the ISSB.
 The development of a new conceptual framework in the financial accounting world can take years, and the ISSB may be under pressure to come together more quickly to keep up, particularly if the EU is to present a possibly conflicting agenda.

-Investors are understandably keen to avoid a regional fragmentation or balkanisation of sustainability standards that would make elusive the aspiration of achieving global standards”
+Investors are understandably eager to avert regional fragmentation or the Balkanization of sustainability standards, recognizing its challenges to realizing the aspiration of establishing global standards.

 Materiality: single, double, dynamic – is the definition of materiality an obstacle to convergence?